idptools/metapredict/docs/usage/using-in-python.rst

     meta.graph_pLDDT_fasta("/Users/thisUser/Desktop/coolSequences.fasta", output_dir="/Users/thisUser/Desktop/folderForGraphs")

-Generating Graphs Using Uniprot ID
+Generating Graphs Using UniProt ID
 ------------------------------------

-By using the ``graph_disorder_uniprot()`` function, you can graph predicted consensus disorder values for the amino acid sequence of a protein by specifying the Uniprot ID.
+By using the ``graph_disorder_uniprot()`` function, you can graph predicted consensus disorder values for the amino acid sequence of a protein by specifying the UniProt ID.

 **Example**